 - Auto-updates Can Break Defender: There have been instances where Microsoft updates have broken Windows Defender.

 Should You Use Another Antivirus?

 You might be wondering if this is the best Windows security or if you should use another antivirus instead.
 The short answer is that you should use another antivirus in conjunction with it.

 The recent version of Windows Defender is a great product.
 It’s effective as a security tool.
 Its firewall keeps hackers and malicious software out of your trading computer.
 But it has occasional hiccups during updates.

 So while it isn’t absolutely necessary you install another antivirus app, it is an extra safeguard.
 This will ensure you are protected even if Windows Defender is inactive for some reason.

 However, don’t go overboard and install a bunch of antivirus and anti-malware apps.
 Each of the programs will take up CPU and memory resources.
 If you install too many, it can impact your computer’s performance.

 Also, antivirus apps can cause conflicts with other programs.
-More antivirus applications means a greater chance of conflicts.
+More antivirus applications mean a greater chance of conflicts.

-There are more trading computer tips like this one in our free buyer’s guide: How To Buy a Trading Computer.
+There are more trading computer tips like this one in our free EZ Trading Computers buyer’s guide: How To Buy a Trading Computer.
 Grab your copy today.

 Remember, we are here to help with all your technology-related questions.
-If you think of additional questions about computer security or other computer-related topics, give me a call.
+If you have additional questions about computer security or other computer-related topics, give me a call.
 My team and I are here to help.
 We’re happy to answer any of your questions about trading computers via phone: 800-387-5250.